serenader2014/mplayer/README.md

 * `index` : This property shows the current instance's order in this web page.
 When you create multi instance in one page, the `index` property can identified these instance.

-* `currentTrack` : This property shows the current instance's current track's order.
+* `currentTrack` : This property shows the current instance's current audio's order.

 -----
 ###Known issue

-1. Mobile broswer doesn't work well.
-Multi track won't work in my android phone.
+1. Mobile phone broswer doesn't work well.
+Multi audio won't work in my android phone.
 Haven't test in the iPhone.
 This will take some times to work out.
 2. You tell me.

 -----